Shipping with this method takes 3-5 days

 - Not available for Cold-Packed products

-How do I store the strips after opening the vial?
+How should I store test strips after opening the vial?

 Rewards Program